 What is brown butter?

 Brown butter is butter that has been cooked to the point where the milk solids turn a caramelized, nutty, toasty brown.
-It imparts a delicious flavor to the butter that elevates any dish you choose to make with it--and it's even great just spread on toast!
+It imparts a delicious flavor to the butter that elevates any dish you choose to make with it–and it’s even great just spread on toast!

 Whipping brown butter mixes in all of the toasty bits with the remainder of the butter.
 As the butter cooks, the browned-bits sink to the bottom of the butter, which isn't a problem if you're going to use ALL the butter right away.
 Allowing the butter to cool and whipping it combines the two layers of butter, and ensures that you get that wonderful, nutty flavor throughout the butter!